yatli/arch-linux-arm-clockworkpi/README.md

 ## Prepare the SD Card

 We will now put our prepared filesystem onto the SD card.
-We will follow [Arch Linux ARM's guide for the rock64](https://archlinuxarm.org/platforms/armv8/rockchip/rock64), but use our tarball in place of theirs.
+We will follow [Arch Linux ARM's guide for the rock64](https://archlinuxarm.org/platforms/armv8/rockchip/rock64) (except that we use f2fs for root, instead of ext4), but use our tarball in place of theirs.

 1. Zero the beginning of the SD card